 Based on the results of current study, it can be suggested that the probiotic increased the numbers of the useful bacteria in the GIT.
 Consequently, the concentration of the bacteria secondary production, enzymes, will increase.
 Furthermore, that will increase the probability of diet metabolism, which will motivate the development of histoanatomical structures of the gastrointestinal tract segments.
 Lastly, using probiotic will improve the poultry feed conversion ratio which will reflect positively of the other production parameters.
-These observations, as a whole, results that probiotic is an economical and useful suppl.
+These observations, as a whole, results that probiotic is an economical and useful supplementation and can be widely use in the poultry farms.